felixge/can/README.md

 million records).
 The prime example of this are multi-device applications with offline support that use 1 database per user.

+## Comparison to similar projects

+### Git

+Each git commit references a full tree object.
+This works fine for git, as most repositories are laid out in a hierarchical manner, causing the top level tree object to be usually small.
+A key value store however may have hundreds of thousands of top level keys and without hierarchies.
+For this reason GKV commits reference partial indexes, which include only the key value pairs that have changed.
+This greatly reduces the costs for writing and syncing data, but introduces a O(N) cost for naive key lookups.
+This will be improved by adding support for referencing full indexes from commits in the future.

+Additionally git includes many advanced optimizations such as pack files which makes it non-trivial to create native clients.

+### CouchDB

 ## Objects

 GKV uses the following object types for storing data: